sonnxnew0612/MeloNX-Custom-Build/README.md

 ## Compatibility

-MeloNX works on iPhobe X and later and iPad 7th Gen and later.
+MeloNX works on iPhone X and later and iPad 7th Gen and later.
 A lot of games work.

 ## Usage